Murder of Sophie Lancaster: Sophie Lancaster Foundation

+In 2017 the foundation was awarded a £50,000 grant from the British Government to combat hate crime.

+In October 2024 it was announced that Judge Anthony Russell QC, who had presided over the trial of the five teenagers that attacked Lancaster and Maltby, had left £5,000 to the Sophie Lancaster Foundation in his will.

 Tributes to Lancaster

 The park where the attack occurred was covered with floral tributes to the couple soon after the attack, and online message boards have seen many tributes to Lancaster from well-wishers, including some from Europe and America, including a special Facebook and a Bebo group in her honour.

 The attack was widely condemned in Lancashire and Rossendale by Council leaders and the local community.
 At the alternative electronic music festival Infest in Bradford on 26 August 2007, just after Lancaster's death, Ronan Harris of VNV Nation dedicated the song "Illusion" to her and contacted the family to offer his condolences.
 There has also been discussion of a plaque in her memory in the park.
 A song was dedicated to Lancaster in concerts at Bacup's Royal Court Theatre on 6/7 September 2007, and a collection taken.
 A twelve-hour-long concert in her honour was held on 6 October 2007, in the grounds of Bacup Borough F.C., featuring 10 bands.
 The club played a game during the concert with all the takings going to the memorial fund; this included a song written in Lancaster's honour.
 Lancaster's family and friends set up a website in her memory and have decided to use the contributions from wellwishers and these events to set up a special fund to be known as "S.O.P.H.I.E".
 Standing for "Stamp Out Prejudice Hatred and Intolerance Everywhere", it aims to "provide an appropriate memorial; a lasting legacy to raise awareness of the injustice perpetrated against Sophie Lancaster and to work towards a more tolerant, less violent society".
 Lancaster's mother said: "it will also help fund group sessions with young people to teach them about alternative cultures and to respect everyone".
 A special black ribbon was being sold to support the fund available at the many events being held across Rossendale and in local shops.
 Lancaster's memory was further honoured at the Eccentrik Festival in North Carolina, and it was said that "three more concerts are planned in California, one in Iowa and one in Brisbane, Australia".